2013 Jakarta flood: History

 Severe floods have been reported to have hit Jakarta in the past, including in 1621, 1654, 1918, 1942, 1976, 1996, 2002 and 2007.
 An important part of the flooding problem is caused by the fact that a substantial part of Jakarta is low-lying.
 Around 24,000 ha (about 240 square km) of the main part of Jakarta is estimated to be below sea level.
 Flooding can become severe if heavy rain happens to coincide with high tides.
 When this happens, high tides tend to push water into low-lying areas just as the run off from rains in upland areas such as nearby Bogor is flowing down into the Jakarta area.

 Duration

 The flood in 2013 began on Tuesday, 15 January 2013, in some parts of the city as a result of heavy rain and waterways clogged with garbage and other kinds of debris.
 Serious flooding began along several main thoroughfares of Jakarta.
-A 30-meter-long section of Jakarta's West Flood Canal dike on Jalan Johannes Latuharhary in Menteng collapsed.
+A 30-meter-long section of Jakarta's West Flood Canal dike in Menteng collapsed.
 This breach quickly caused flooding in nearby areas.
-Military personnel, the Jakarta public works agency, and public order officers joined forces to quickly replace the collapsed dike section with a temporary retaining wall made of rocks and sandbags.
-Workers finished rebuilding a section of a canal dike.
+A temporary retaining wall was constructed until workers finished rebuilding a section of a canal dike.

 The clearing of the land above Jakarta has been identified as a major contributor to Jakarta's water table and flooding issues.
 Jakarta has a very bad sewage system due to the disposing of trash in roads and sidewalks.
-There were 47 deaths reported.
+There were 41 deaths reported.